mikepthomas/mikepthomas.github.io/src/data/markdown/single-board-computers.md

 ## Raspberry Pi 3

 ![Raspberry Pi 3 Cluster](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/single-board-computers/raspberry-pi-3-cluster.jpg)

+This was my original Raspberry Pi cluster, It was originally 4 layers however I managed to find a case that fit perfectly to add an additional layer.
+If you look hard enough, you will see that the fan of the bottom layer is in a slightly different place and the standoffs are slightly shorter.

+I assembled this cluster to learn all about Containerization using [Docker Swarm mode](https://docs.docker.com/engine/swarm) and eventually, Kubernetes using [MicroK8s](https://microk8s.io/), however the Raspberry Pi 3s are a little too slow to fully run a K8s cluster with more than a handful of containers.

 | Item                         | Revision | SoC     | RAM   | Case                            | Storage                      | OS                                         | Hostname   | Notes                     |
 | ---------------------------- | -------- | ------- | ----- | ------------------------------- | ---------------------------- | ------------------------------------------ | ---------- | ------------------------- |